DefThlow/DPC/README.md

 # DPC
-A Riivolution mod for SMG1's Purple Coins.
+A riivolution mod for SMG1's Purple Coins.